datacarpentry/sql-socialsci/episodes/09-joins.md

 and

 ~~~
--- Which farms have more than 12 in the Houshold
+-- Which farms have more than 12 in the Household
 select Id, B_no_membrs
 from Farms
 where B_no_membrs > 12